An open reduction and internal fixation (ORIF) is a type of surgery used to fix broken bones. This is a two-part surgery. First, the broken bone is

 You will be asked to

-cough and breathe deeply to prevent pneumonia
+cough and breathe deeply

 - Your affected limb will be elevated above your heart to decrease swelling.